MicrosoftDocs/azure-dev-docs/javascript/tutorial-vscode-azure-app-service-node-03.md

     ![Deploy to Web App icon](media/deploy-azure/deploy.png)

-1. At the prompts, select the *expressApp1* folder, then select the name of the web app created earlier.
+1. At the prompts, select the *expressApp1* folder, select your **subscription** account again and then select the name of the web app created earlier.

 1. When deploying to Linux, select **Yes** when prompted to update your configuration to run `npm install` on the target server.